Munster Rugby: ERC Elite Team Awards

 This award recognised the best European player in the Heineken Cup from 1995 to 2010.

 European Dream Team

 In 2010, the following Munster players were selected in the ERC European Dream Team, an all–time dream team of Heineken Cup players.

 Scoring

 The ERC issued awards to players who had scored at least 500 and 1,000 points in European competitions.

 United Rugby Championship Team of the Year

 Golden Boot

 The United Rugby Championship Golden Boot is awarded to the kicker who has successfully converted the highest percentage of place kicks during the 18-week regular URC season.
 The prize has been awarded annually since 2012.

+Playmaker of the Year

+The Playmaker award was first introduced in 2025 and is awarded to the player with the most points based upon their total number of try assists (3 points), offloads (2 points) and defenders beaten (1 point).